Galvanize (song): Music video

 The music video was shot in Málaga, Spain in November 2004, and directed by Adam Smith.

-The video begins with a boy painting his face to resemble a clown.
+The video begins with a North African boy painting his face to resemble a clown.
 He sneaks out of his house, where he meets two friends who also have their faces painted like clowns.
 The three boys encounter an older group of boys who mock and harass them.
-One of the younger boys antagonises the older boys with a hand gesture, which causes the older boys to chase after the younger boys.
+One of the younger boys antagonises the older boys with a bras d'honneur, which causes the older boys to chase after the younger boys.
 The younger boys escape on a bus, and an older couple sitting on the bus give disgusted looks at the boys for their makeup.
 The boys exit the bus and sneak into a club while security is distracted, arguing with a woman.
 Inside the club, the boys watch two people in a dance battle.
 The boys spot two menacing men entering the club, and the boys hide within the crowd of people.
 One of the boys gets involved in a dance battle with one of the dancers.
 The boys are caught and escorted out of the club by the two men where the boys are handed over to the police and driven away in a police car.
 The video is primarily shot in black and white; however, the scenes in the club are shot in colour.